More Details on St Cecilia’s Concert

-The PS Summer School of Piobaireachd Tuition has been cancelled due to the Covid-19 pandemic.
+The PS Summer School of Piobaireachd Tuition and our annual concert at the Edinburgh Fringe (Aug 9) have been cancelled due to the Covid-19 pandemic.
 The school was to have taken place at Gartmore House near Aberfoyle, Stirlingshire, at the end of May.
 The Society has secured the dates at the same venue for the 2021 school.
 These are June 27 until July 1.
 Students have been notified and all deposits will be returned.

 The Musical Legacy of the MacKays of Raasay